GraceMwende/Pizza-Palace/README.md

 ## Description

-Pizza inn web application that you can order for any type of pizza and choose the size, toppings and crust for the pizza
+Pizza application that allowsyou to order from the comfort of your home and decide whether you want the package delivered or not

 ## Setup/Installation Requirements